AdaCore/gnatcoverage/testsuite/Qualif/Traceability_to_LRM/content.rst

 Reference Manual (LRM).

-Each row in the table identifies an LRM section, indicates whether the features defined in that section are applicable to Source Coverage Analysis (SCA) (possible answers are "yes", "no", or "partial"), provides a comment explaining the rationale for "no" or "partial", and specifies a TOR testcase that exercises the features for "yes" or
+Each row in the table identifies an LRM section, indicates whether the features defined in that section are applicable to Structural Coverage Analysis (SCA) (possible answers are "yes", "no", or "partial"), provides a comment explaining the rationale for "no" or "partial", and specifies a TOR testcase that exercises the features for "yes" or